heyman/leaflet-areaselect/README.rst

 ==================

 AreaSelect is a leaflet plugin for letting users select a square area (bounding box), using a resizable centered box on top of the map.

 .. image:: https://s3-eu-west-1.amazonaws.com/heyman.info/screenshots/leaflet-areaselect.jpg
     :alt: longitude.me

+Another similar plugin is `leaflet-locationfilter <https://github.com/kajic/leaflet-locationfilter/>`_, which solves the same problem but provides a rectangle that is movable and not fixed to the center, but doesn't support keeping the aspect ratio.

 Example Code